Featured Article

 Ayurvedic seasonal eating: spring greens for detox, summer fruits for cooling, autumn squashes for grounding, winter roots for warmth

-How you eat matters just as much as what you eat:
+How we eat is as important as what we eat:

 • Milk + sour fruits